ClickHouse¶

 Limitations¶

-- Not for OLTP: Not designed for high-frequency individual row updates or deletes (mutations).
+- Not for Transactional Use (OLTP): ClickHouse is not designed for frequent individual row updates or deletes (mutations).

 Getting started¶